Communion and the developmentally disabled: Roman Catholicism

 Additionally, the United States Conference of Catholic Bishops stated in its Guidelines for the Celebration of the Sacraments with Persons with Disabilities (approved 1995):

 the criterion for reception of holy communion is the same for persons with developmental and mental disabilities as for all persons, namely, that the person be able to distinguish the Body of Christ from ordinary food, even if this recognition is evidenced through manner, gesture, or reverential silence rather than verbally.
 Pastors are encouraged to consult with parents, those who take the place of parents, diocesan personnel involved with disability issues, psychologists, religious educators, and other experts in making their judgment.
 If it is determined that a parishioner who is disabled is not ready to receive the sacrament, great care is to be taken in explaining the reasons for this decision.
 Cases of doubt should be resolved in favor of the right of the baptized person to receive the sacrament.
 The existence of a disability is not considered in and of itself as disqualifying a person from receiving the eucharist.

 In an effort to better reach marginalized populations, such as those living with autism and other developmental disabilities, while at the same time providing for their religious education, organizations have emerged offering online alternatives to traditional Faith Formation in keeping with the USCCB's Guidelines.

-Eastern Catholic Church
+Eastern Catholic Church and Eastern Lutheran Churches

-Similar to the Roman Catholic view, Eastern Catholic Churches, which practice infant communion, favor intellectually disabled Christians being allowed to receive the Eucharist.
+Eastern Catholic Churches and Eastern Lutheran Churches, which practice infant communion, favor intellectually disabled Christians being allowed to receive the Eucharist.